P0142 Engine Trouble Code

 P0142 OBD-II Diagnostic Powertrain (P) Trouble Code DescriptionP0142 OBD-II Trouble Code The rear heated oxygen sensor (or sensor 3 for some vehicles), after three way catalyst (manifold), monitors the oxygen level in the exhaust gas on each bank.
 Even if switching characteristics of the P0142 code.

-Reason For P0142 CodeThe reason of P0142 OBD-II Engine Trouble Code is Fuel Rail/System Pressure - Too High.
+Main reason For P0142 CodeThe reason of P0142 OBD-II Engine Trouble Code is Fuel Rail/System Pressure - Too High.

 P0142 code on vehicles with electronically controlled automatic transmissions, the 3-4 shift solenoid is responsible for actuating the hydraulic circuits to activate clutches or bands that change gears inside the automatic transmission.